A NEW ARTISTIC EXPRESSION

 The Way

-A woman and I were chatting at The Assemblage, where I had my art debut.
+A woman and I were chatting at The Assemblage in Manhattan, New York.
+It is where Patience III / 2nd Edition Original had its debut.
 Stefaniya is pictured in the photos below.
 We connected right away, and it felt like I'd known her forever.

-I was preparing to collect the painting to bring back to my studio when she began asking questions about it.
-As usually, joy overcomes me as I try to explain it.
-Standing closer, she chooses a paper square from the ancient Tibetan sound bowl.
-She flips the piece of paper over, looks at it and laughs as she covers her mouth with her other hand in disbelief.
-I'm standing next to her excitedly waiting to hear what she is experiencing.
+She approached me as I was preparing to collect the painting to bring back to my studio.
+She began asking questions about it.
+As usually, joy overcomes me as I leapt into its explanation.
+Standing a bit closer, she chose a paper square from the ancient Tibetan sound bowl.
+She flipped the piece of paper over, looked at it and laughed as she covers her mouth with her other hand in disbelief. *Meanwhile, I'm standing next to her excitedly waiting to hear what she is experiencing.

 She looks at me and back at the card, and says, "ah!
 'The Way' ... that is my name.
-My name is Stefaniya Way.
+My name is Stefaniya Way!"
+In my mind I was saying, "Yes, you are The Way!
+You are a reflection of the Light of Forms.
+You are the art."

-It was another beautiful moment of connection with another incredible Being of Light.
+It was another beautiful moment of connection with a Light 'BE'ing.'

-Guests choose a high vibrational word from the Tibetan sound bowl and search for it in the painting.
-When one discovers the word, the sound bowl is stricken with the mallet, allowing its sound to carry the high vibrational energy generated during each guests individual word search. — Private Showing of Patience V, 2nd Edition Original, METAMORPHOSIS Series (2019) at The Assemblage in New York, NY
+Guests choose their high vibrational word from the Tibetan sound bowl and search for it in the painting.
+When one discovers their word, they strike the sound bowl with the mallet, allowing its sound to carry the high vibrational energy generated during each guests' individual word search. — Private Showing of Patience III / 2nd Edition Original, METAMORPHOSIS Series (2019) at The Assemblage in New York, NY

-Guests choose a high vibrational word from the Tibetan sound bowl and search for it in the painting.
-When one discovers the word, the sound bowl is stricken with the mallet, allowing its sound to carry the high vibrational energy generated during each guests individual word search. — Private Showing of Patience V, 2nd Edition Original, METAMORPHOSIS Series (2019) at The Assemblage in New York, NY
+Guests choose their high vibrational word from the Tibetan sound bowl and search for it in the painting.
+When one discovers their word, they strike the sound bowl with the mallet, allowing its sound to carry the high vibrational energy generated during each guests' individual word search. — Private Showing of Patience V, 2nd Edition Original, METAMORPHOSIS Series (2019) at The Assemblage in New York, NY

-Guests choose a high vibrational word from the Tibetan sound bowl and search for it in the painting.
-When one discovers the word, the sound bowl is stricken with the mallet, allowing its sound to carry the high vibrational energy generated during each guests individual word search. — Private Showing of Patience V, 2nd Edition Original, METAMORPHOSIS Series (2019) at The Assemblage in New York, NY
+Guests choose their high vibrational word from the Tibetan sound bowl and search for it in the painting.
+When one discovers their word, they strike the sound bowl with the mallet, allowing its sound to carry the high vibrational energy generated during each guests' individual word search. — Private Showing of Patience III / 2nd Edition Original, METAMORPHOSIS Series (2019) at The Assemblage in New York, NY

-Guests choose a high vibrational word from the Tibetan sound bowl and search for it in the painting.
-When one discovers the word, the sound bowl is stricken with the mallet, allowing its sound to carry the high vibrational energy generated during each guests individual word search. — Private Showing of Patience V, 2nd Edition Original, METAMORPHOSIS Series (2019) at The Assemblage in New York, NY
+Guests choose their high vibrational word from the Tibetan sound bowl and search for it in the painting.
+When one discovers their word, they strike the sound bowl with the mallet, allowing its sound to carry the high vibrational energy generated during each guests' individual word search. — Private Showing of Patience III / 2nd Edition Original, METAMORPHOSIS Series (2019) at The Assemblage in New York, NY

 Patience IV / Nº 1, Continuum Series, 2019